JetBrains CodeCanvas 2024.2 Help

 Project settings

-• Checkout branch – the branch that CodeCanvas must check out from the project repository.
+• Checkout branches – the branch that CodeCanvas must check out from the project repository.
+In the case of multiple repositories, you can specify a branch for each repository.

-• Project root – after a user starts a dev environment, the IDE opens a project root directory.
-By default, the project root is the repository root.
-Here you can specify an alternative project root location (relative to the repository root).
+• Project roots – by default, the project root is the repository root.
+Here you can specify alternative project root locations (relative to the repository roots).
 This might be helpful for mono-repositories which include multiple projects.

 • Environment variables – a list of environment variables that will be set in the dev environment.
 Plain text values only.
 Use it to pass non-sensitive data, e.g., URLs, paths, or various configuration settings.
 For sensitive data, use personal parameters.